nidhiramessur/course-journal/README.md

 - Make sure you have JDK 11+ installed on your device, you can download it from the [Oracle Website](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html)

-- If you are having trouble building the APK, you can download the one given here and follow **Option A**.
+- If you are having trouble building the APK, you can use the one given here and follow **Option A**.
 - Make sure Android Studio is up to date, and if troubles persist restart the application and create a new project.

 ### Step 2.
 Setting Up the Ktor Webservice